andreknieriem/codeelement/README.md

 # Code Content-Element
 This extensions ads a new content element to TYPO3.
-You can add code-blocks with syntax hightlighting.
+You can add code-blocks with syntax highlighting.

 ## Installation
 ### Composer